This example shows how you can use

 imregister with different configurations and initial conditions, it becomes apparent that there are a large number of input parameters that can be varied in imregister, each of which may lead to different registration results.

 It can be difficult to quantitatively compare registration results because there is no one quality metric that accurately describes the alignment of two images.
 Often, registration results must be judged qualitatively by visualizing the results.
-In The results above, the registration results in C) and D) are both very good and are difficult to tell apart visually.
+In the results above, the registration results in C) and E) are both very good and are difficult to tell apart visually.

 Often as the quality of multimodal registrations improve it becomes more difficult to judge the quality of registration visually.
 This is because the intensity differences can obscure areas of misalignment.
 Sometimes switching to a different display mode for